 Guidelines for Intervention

-Contact Habif Health and Wellness (Medical), Mental Health Services, WashU Cares, Work Life Solutions, or Washington University Police Department for consultation on the seriousness of the situation, as well as strategies for how to best support the person.
+Contact Habif Health and Wellness (Medical), Center for Counseling and Psychological Services, WashU Cares, Work Life Solutions, or Washington University Police Department for consultation on the seriousness of the situation, as well as strategies for how to best support the person.

 Act sooner rather than later, and remember—safety first!
 If you are concerned for your own safety or the safety of others, do not hesitate to call 911 or Washington University Police Department at (314) 935-5555.